- The customer must be a California resident

 In some situations, more documentation will be requested at the discretion of the Administrator.
 Please visit our income eligibility page for more information.

 There are three exceptions to the new vehicle requirement:

 - Unwind vehicle – The sale/lease was not consummated and buyer never took delivery

 - Rollback vehicle - Returned to a dealership shortly after being purchased/leased

-These vehicles must not have been previously registered with the California Department of Motor Vehicles and must have an odometer reading of less than 7,500 miles.
+These vehicles must not have been previously registered and must have an odometer reading of less than 7,500 miles.
 Additional documentation and/or written dealership verification will be requested at the time of application review to determine if a vehicle meets a new vehicle exception.

 The following situations are NOT exceptions to the new vehicle requirement: